ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

     }

 Now get a reference to your delegate.
-The `BaseScreenlet` class, which `BaseListScreenlet` extends, already defines the `delegate` property to store the delegate object.
-Any list Screenlet therefore has this property, and any app developer using the Screenlet can assign an object to the property.
-To avoid casting this `delegate` property to `BookmarkListScreenletDelegate` every time you use it, you can add a computed property that does this once:
+The `BaseScreenlet` class, which `BaseListScreenlet` extends, already defines the `delegate` property for the delegate object.
+Every list Screenlet therefore has this property, and any app developer using the Screenlet can access it.
+To avoid casting this property to your delegate every time you use it, add a computed property to your Screenlet class that does so.
+For example, the following `bookmarkListDelegate` property in `BookmarkListScreenlet` casts the `delegate` property to `BookmarkListScreenletDelegate`:

     public var bookmarkListDelegate: BookmarkListScreenletDelegate? {
         return delegate as?
 BookmarkListScreenletDelegate
     }

-Now you must override the `BaseListScreenlet` methods that the Screenlet calls to handle events.
-Because these events correspond to the events your delegate methods handle, you'll call your delegate methods in these `BaseListScreenlet`
+Next, override the `BaseListScreenlet` methods that handle the Screenlet’s events.
+Because these events correspond to the events your delegate methods handle, you'll call your delegate methods in these `BaseListScreenlet` methods:
-methods:

 - `onLoadPageResult`: Called when the Screenlet loads a page successfully.
   Override this method to call your delegate's